 After removing the plugs it is possible to disassembly top

-Savage genius working principles beads arrows indicate the latches that hold the brake
+Savage genius working principles beads arrows indicate the latches that hold

 Thanks for the info; I actually just discovered this fracture yesterday.
 Mine had snapped completely off.
 People told me to contact Salewa (I'm in the US).